 Common Water Cooler Problems & Issues

-Most common water cooler problems can be sorted in a series of simple steps, saving you the time and hassle of getting an engineer out.
-This is designed as a quick guide to help you solve most common issues – it is not an exhaustive list of all possible faults.
-If you have a problem that isn’t covered in this section, please call our customer care team on 01698 84 50 50 who will gladly arrange for an engineer to visit you as soon as possible.
+Most common water cooler issues can be sorted in a series of simple steps, saving you the time and hassle of getting an engineer out.
+This is designed as a quick guide to help you solve most common issues.
+It is not an exhaustive list of all possible faults.
+If you have a problem that isn’t covered in this section, please call our customer care team on 01698 84 50 50.
+They will gladly arrange for an engineer to visit you as soon as possible.